KnowageLabs/Knowage-Documentation/functionalities-guide/MyData/ka_user_mydata.rst

     Saving dataset.

 As we discussed previously, you find all created datasets under **My dataset** area.
-You can share/unshare them by clicking on the **share** icon (have a look at :numref:`sharedataset`).
+You can share/unshare them by clicking on the **share** icon (have a look at the next figure).
 The colour of the icon changes from white to red when sharing is turned to active.
 A shared dataset is visible to all other users having your same role.

 Note that dedicated area “\ **Shared Dataset**\ ” contains all acquired datasets thanks to the sharing of other users.